pinkoom123/Plasmodium-ID-and-Count/README.md

 # Plasmodium-ID-and-Count
-A basic python code that reads parasitized redblood cell images from a folder, convert them to gray scale and then uses their morphology and colour traits they exhibits when in redblood cells to identity  the type of plasmodium parasite and count it number in the affected cells.
+A basic Python code that reads parasitized red blood cell images from a folder, converts them to grayscale and then uses their morphology and colour traits they exhibit when in red blood cells to identify the type of plasmodium parasite and count its number in the affected cells.
-Its uses  four criteria.
-That is their dimensions and colour.
-The dimensions of their developmental stages they exhibits(trophozites,Merozoites and schizont stages).
+It uses four criteria.
+That is their dimension and colour.
+The dimensions of their developmental stages they exhibit (trophozoites, merozoites, and schizont stages).
-Using the if clause, to ensure all four criterias are satisfied before the parasite called be called out and counted.
+Using the if clause, ensure all four criteria are satisfied before the parasite is called out and counted.
+All this is to be done within a time frame of one minute.
+Therefore, the time elapsed is estimated and printed alongside the total parasitic counts.